Navigraph/msfs-navigation-data-interface/DOCS.md

 # Overview

 This document outlines the events used for communication with the WASM module.
-All data exchanged via these events is in the form of JSON strings.
+All data exchanged via these events is in the form of JSON strings over the CommBus API.
 Remember to correctly stringify and parse this data for proper communication!

 ## Listener Events